Slack

 Authentication

-You can connect through the Airweave UI, which will guide you through the OAuth flow.
+This connector uses OAuth 2.0 authentication.
+You can connect through the Airweave UI or API using the OAuth flow.

 The following data models are available for this connector: